TheFr34k42/philo/README.md

 </p>

 # Diagram
-I try to make diagram explain how to solve the problem with threads .
+I tried to make diagram to explain how to solve the problem with threads .

 ![alt text](https://github.com/BleedTheFreak/philo/blob/master/Screen%20Shot%202022-02-07%20at%204.20.38%20PM.png)